 The SoftwareKey System offers various standard features to control the environment on which the software is allowed to run and can dynamically change license validation algorithms on these environments.

 With our most advanced licensing client, Protection PLUS 5 SDK, you have the most flexibility to include whatever custom license parameters/restrictions you want.
-Our License Validation Options in SOLO Server Automation make defining and updating validation settings quick and easy.
+Our License Validation Options in SOLO Server Automation make defining and updating validation settings quick and easy, and we support a variety of ways of defining custom license data.

 Feel free to contact us if you have questions about dynamically-changing license parameters based upon detected environments.